• Skip to primary navigation

 • Slowly pour in milk while whisking at the same time.
 Whisk until the flour is completely blended.

-• Let simmer for 2-3 minutes until thickened.
+• Let simmer for 2-3 minutes while constantly stirring slowly, until thickened.

-• Once thickened, remove from heat and smother your warm biscuits with gravy!
+• Once thickened, remove from heat and ladle over warm biscuits.

 Notes